openSUSE/doc-ci/README.rst

       .. code::

          > openssl rand -base64 128 > secret

+      Store the SSH key and also the secret in the internal doc-dotfiles repository.

    c.
 Encrypt the private key with the secret and copy the encrypted file
       to the documentation source repository.